Events

 WEEKLY CASTRO CLEANUP

-Every Saturday 10am starting and ending at HiTops at 2247 Market St. At 10am, we will provide the equipment and instructions for a 1-hour cleanup shift.
+Every Saturday 10am starting and ending at HiTops at 2247 Market St. At 10am, we provide the equipment and instructions for a 1-hour cleanup shift.
 At 11am, you return to HiTops to drop off your equipment and trash bags.
-Then you’re treated to a delicious free lunch with the group!
-Email us with questions, comments, or to get involved.
+Then we treat you to a delicious free lunch with the group.
+Sign up here.
 Have fun.
 Meet neighbors.
 Bring your friends.
-You can register in advance to get reminders, perks, and other news from the event co-sponsors.

 WEEKLY CASTRO FARMERS’ MARKET